Skip to main menu Skip to content Skip to footer

 Present Suggestion No. 2: If, as parents, you’re fighting over the specifics of the visitation schedule, one of you might just have to say, “Okay, fine, you can have Christmas Eve and Christmas Day this year, and I’ll make it up next year, because I don’t want to put the kids in the middle of a dispute.”
 That’s holiday giving.
 (Plus, you can always consult with your lawyer in January, when things are less hectic.)

 Present Suggestion No. 3: Another thing you can do for the kids is to collaborate with your former (or soon to be former) spouse about presents, so there isn’t a competition between you over who gives the best gifts.
 And please don’t undermine the other parent.
-If he or she says, “The kids aren’t allowed to have this,” don’t you dare buy it.
+If they say, “The kids aren’t allowed to have this,” don’t you dare buy it.
 Be an adult.

 Present Suggestion No. 4: To really let your children know that the holidays are about them, each of you should encourage and help them to buy a present or make a card for their other parent.
 This sends the message that the divorce really was between the adults, and that each parent really, truly wants the children to have a healthy relationship with the other.